TwoRedCells/FRESHER/README.md

 What is it?
 -----------
-FEASER is intended for people who are researching human subjects.
+FRESHER is intended for people who are researching human subjects.
 It is a toolset that allows the researcher to:
 * design and build experiments
 * run experiments